Table of Contents

 As you move further along in your career, it's possible you'll outgrow the life insurance provided by your employer — especially after you get married and have children.
 People sometimes get into trouble because they assume their work coverage is enough.
 They already have life insurance at work, so they don't think they need anything else.

 Leaving this up to chance could be risky.
-Instead, it might be helpful to conduct a financial needs analysis with a financial representative to calculate exactly how much life insurance you might need to fully protect your loved ones.
 You may need more coverage than is available through work and could use an outside policy to help make up the difference.

 Once you get closer to retirement, you may need less life insurance coverage because your kids are growing up and you're close to paying off your home.
 Your employer life insurance could be enough for this stage in your career — but remember, your coverage may be temporary.
 Workplace policies are typically term life policies, which end once you reach a certain point (generally, when you retire or hit a certain age limit).
 After that point, you may not have any life insurance.